alrieckert/lazarus/components/aggpas/readme.txt

  License: 3-clause BSD license - free for open source and commercial software
           or GPL.
-  with the exception of aggpas/gpc/gpc.pas which has a "not free for commercial use".
+  with the exception of aggpas/gpc/gpc.pas which has a "not free for commercial use", and is not used/compiled by default.

 ================================================================================